robertDurst/robertdurst.github.io/_posts/2020-06-27-Powershell-and-Unix.md

 * closed source evil
 * Microsoft bad, Linux good
 * do you use Rust?
 Why don't you use Rust?

 This is of course a minor exaggeration.
 That being said, I am learning (or rather relearning if you talk to my 11th grade English professor) it is almost always best to take a nuanced approach - by considering the tradeoffs of a decision and both/all points of view, you end up with a much stronger, more comprehensive final outcome.
 In software this means using Linux when appropriate and Windows when it is not.
 In astrophotography, it means taking some wide-angle shots and some close-ups.
-In collegiate track and field 400m training, it means 1000m workouts and 50m speed work.So, since I'll probably be living in both Windows and Unix systems for the next X years of my software engineering career, it'll pay off to understand both.
+In collegiate track and field 400m training, it means 1000m workouts and 50m speed work (yes 1k's are no fun for short sprinters, but hey, I cut 4 sec off my 400 pr in one season, thanks [Dave](https://www.gocolbymules.com/sports/mtrack/coaches/Dave_Cusano?view=bio)).
+So, since I'll probably be living in both Windows and Unix systems for the next X years of my software engineering career, it'll pay off to understand both.